Managing your networks and subnets

 --cidr 10.0.0.0/8

-In order to create a VPC network via the Crusoe Cloud console:
+To create a VPC network via the console:

 To create a VPC network using the Crusoe Terraform provider, you can use the following code snippet: